 While the city of Bordeaux is a beautiful French settlement that’s full of stunning architecture, it’s the rich red wines which really draw the crowds to this iconic region.
 The wine routes of Bordeaux form one of the best wine regions in all of Europe and must-sample vin varieties from the area include St. Estephe, Pauillac, St. Julien, and St. Emilion.

-On the border with Spain, highlights of the Occitanie region include lots of oyster farms, the ‘Secret French Riviera’ (plenty of beaches, coastal walks and stunning seascapes), as well as plenty of Roman history.
-And when you visit, the ambience is that while, yes, the Languedoc is touristic among the French, it is ‘less full’ than nearby neighbour Provence.
+On the border with Spain, highlights of the Occitanie region include lots of oyster farms, the ‘Secret French Riviera’ (plenty of beaches, coastal walks and stunning seascapes), as well as plenty of Roman history and medieval remnants.

 Often described as ‘the city of a hundred fountains’ Aix-en-Provence lies in the shadow of the mighty Montagne Sainte Victoire and easy day trips from the city can be taken to the nearby places of La Ciotat, Marseille, mountainside vineyards, and the Mediterranean coastline.

-While in Aix itself, you’ll want to explore the many cobbled lanes within the city, sample some local produce (rosé is a Provençal speciality), enjoy the city’s upbeat nightlife and follow in the footsteps of impressionist painter Cezanne (who was born in the city).
+While in Aix itself, you’ll want to explore the many cobbled lanes within the city, sample some local produce (rosé is a Provençal speciality), enjoy the city’s upbeat nightlife, seek out hidden gems of Aix, and follow in the footsteps of impressionist painter Cézanne (who was born in the city).

 While England has the Seven Sisters and the White Cliffs of Dover, Normandy has its own answer in the form of the breathtaking chalky cliffs of Etretat.
 Best visited in the early summer or early autumn when you can make the most of the weather sans the crowds, this is where the French come on holiday to truly relax!